What to do if you test positive for COVID-19

 |Tell your household members that they will need to isolate and seek PCR testing if they are eligible.

-- If another household member develops symptoms during this time, the newly symptomatic household member, and other household members who do not have symptoms must start the isolation period again for 5 or 10 days based on vaccination status and age.
-The person who first tested positive does not need to extend their isolation.
+- If another household member develops symptoms while you are self-isolating, the newly symptomatic household member, and other household members who do not have symptoms, should extend their self-isolation period until the last symptomatic household member has finished their self-isolation periods.
+The person who first tested positive/had COVID-19 symptoms does not need to extend their self-isolation period.

 - Please refer to this chart to determine how long you should isolate.